sugxt/OrionAI/README.md

-# OrionAI — AI Desktop Assistant & Chatbot
+# Clipr — Clipboard Assistant

 Clipr is a cross-platform clipboard assistant and chatbot powered by **Go**, **Svelte**, and **Wails**.
 It integrates the lightweight **Phi-3 Mini** model to provide fast, local AI responses and assistant functionalities.